 Any Regent may resign at any time by giving written notice to the Chair.

 Regents who are absent from two regularly scheduled Board of Regents meetings may forfeit their position on the board.
 However, the Chair of the board may consider each absence of a board member as a separate circumstance and may expressly waive such absence by affirmation vote of a majority of Board members.

 The Nominating Committee is composed of the Past Chair, Chair, and Vice Chair.
 The Committee is responsible for nominating candidates to join the Board of Regents.

 Regular meetings of the Board of Regents are held two times each year—during the fall and Institute week.
 Each regent is required to be onsite during a portion of the weeklong Institute program and participate in the program.
 Each regent is encouraged to participate in the full week.

 Notice of meetings shall be given to the regents not less than two weeks prior to when the meeting is held.

 Members may participate in a meeting through conference call.

 One-third of the number of regents comprising the board at the time of any meeting constitutes a quorum for the transaction of business.

-The U.S. Chamber of Commerce Foundation does not reimburse expenses for regents to attend Institute or to participate in board meetings.
+The U.S. Chamber of Commerce does not reimburse expenses for regents to attend Institute or to participate in board meetings.